-- In the Code field, enter the dial string which will trigger this short code, followed by a semi-colon.
-The example shows 9N; which will be invoked when the user dials 9 followed by the dialled number. - Set Feature to Dial.
-This is the action that the short code will perform. - Set Telephone Number to N. The Telephone Number field is used to construct the Request URI and To Header in the outgoing SIP INVITE message. - Set the Line Group Id to the outgoing line group number defined on the SIP URI tab on the SIP Line in Section 5.6.2.
+- In the Code field, enter the dial string which will trigger this short code, followed by a semi-colon. - The example shows 9N; which will be invoked when the user dials 9 followed by a public number. - Set Feature to Dial.
+This is the action that the short code will perform. - Set Telephone Number to 9N so that the call is passed to the ARS function with the dialled number unchanged. - Set the Line Group Id to the ARS route number described in Section 5.10. - On completion, click the OK button (not shown).